BITSS-OPA/opa-deworming/code/05_final_opa.md

   "A2.
 All income",
   "A3.
 All income of A1",
   "A3.
 All income of A1, with ext.",
   "A3.
 All income of A2.
-Main Policy Estimate",
+Main Policy Estimate"
-  "Main Policy Estimate.
-CEA format",
-  "Main Policy Estimate.
-RCEA format"
   )

 # c(